1LioNN/Traffic-Racer/README.md

 # Traffic-Racer in MIPS Assembly
+This game is based on the classic traffic racer arcade game.
+The  goal  of  this  game  is  to  ride  the  car  as  farthest  as  possible without hitting other vehicles or the roadside.
+The game is presented  in  a  top-down  perspective  where  cars  on  the  right section of the screen are moving from bottom to top and cars on the  left  side  are  moving  in  the  other  direction  (similar  to  a  four- lane two-way street).
+If the car collides with another vehicle or the roadside, you lose a life.
+The game ends when you lose three lives or when the progress bar is full.
 ## How to Play
 1. Open TrafficRacer.asm with MARS
 2. Open up the Bitmap Display (MARS Tools Menu -> Bitmap Display) and Configure it as listed below